andrewauclair/micro-task/design.md

 ##### 3.2.1 Outside of Projects

 Not all tasks need to be assigned to features of a project.
 The user is free to create groups and lists of tasks that don't belong to any projects.
-When these tasks are being worked on there will be no active project, milestone or feature in the active context.
+When working on these tasks, there is no active project, milestone or feature in the active context.

 ##### 3.2.2 On Projects